lundegaard/redux-tools/README.md

 - [Beyond Simplicity: Using Redux in Dynamic Applications](https://medium.com/@wafflepie/beyond-simplicity-using-redux-in-dynamic-applications-ae9e0aea928c) (published 21 Jan 2019)

-## Contribution
+## Contributing

-We are open to any ideas and suggestions!
-Feel free to make PR!
+We are open to all ideas and suggestions, feel free to open an issue or a pull request!

 See the [contribution guide](https://github.com/lundegaard/redux-tools/blob/master/CONTRIBUTING.md) for guidelines.